Jan0660/kittygifs/frontend/public/legal/privacy.md

 # Privacy Policy
 This document applies to users of the kittygifs API(at https://gifs-api.jan0660.dev) and by extension the visitors of the kittygifs website(at https://gifs.jan0660.dev) and the desktop application as it is packaged by the kittygifs project.
 Self-hosted instances of kittygifs may have their own privacy policy.

-Last modified: 26th of July 2023
+Last modified: 10th of August 2023
 ## PRIVACY PLEDGE
 We are commited to carrying out responsible and appropriate use of data from our users.
 We will NOT: